 - 2.1 These rules, together with the Appendices, shall be binding at the World Trail Orienteering Championships and all other IOF International Trail Orienteering Competitions.
 Every rules point with no event abbreviation before its number is valid for all these events.
 A rules point valid only for the World Trail Orienteering Championships is marked with WTOC in the margin beside the rules point number.
-Such specific rules take precedence over any general rules with which they conflict. - 2.2 These rules are recommended as a basis for national rules. - 2.3 If not otherwise mentioned these rules are valid for individual trail orienteering competitions. - Additional regulations which do not conflict with these rules may be determined by the organiser.
-They need the approval of the IOF Event Adviser. - 2.5 These rules and any additional regulations shall be binding for all competitors, team officials and other persons connected with the event organisation or in contact with the competitors. - 2.6 Sporting fairness shall be the guiding principle in the interpretation of these rules by competitors, organisers and the jury. - 2.7 The English text of these rules shall be taken as decisive in any dispute arising from a translation into any other language. - 2.8 For team competitions the rules for individual competitions are valid, unless otherwise stated. - 2.9 The IOF Council may decide special rules or norms which shall be followed, e.g. IOF Anti-Doping Rules, IOF Protocol Guide, International Specification for Sprint Orienteering Maps, International Specification for Orienteering Maps, Trail Orienteering Technical Guidelines, Principles for Course Planning, Leibnitz Convention and IOF Control Descriptions. - 2.10 The IOF Council may on occasion allow deviations from these rules and norms.
-Requests for permission to deviate from them shall be sent to the IOF Office at least 6 months prior to the event.
+Such specific rules take precedence over any general rules with which they conflict. - 2.2 These rules are recommended as a basis for national rules. - 2.3 If not otherwise mentioned these rules are valid for individual trail orienteering competitions. - 2.4 Additional regulations which do not conflict with these rules may be determined by the organiser.
+They need the approval of the IOF Event Adviser. - 2.5 These rules and any additional regulations shall be binding for all competitors, team officials and other persons connected with the event organisation or in contact with the competitors.
+Any additional regulations shall be published in the final event bulletin. - 2.6 Sporting fairness shall be the guiding principle in the interpretation of these rules by competitors, organisers and the jury. - 2.7 The English text of these rules shall be taken as decisive in any dispute arising from a translation into any other language. - 2.8 In relays the rules for individual competitions are valid, unless otherwise stated. - 2.9 The IOF Council may decide special rules or norms which shall be followed, e.g. IOF Anti-Doping Rules, IOF Protocol Guide, International Specification for Sprint Orienteering Maps, International Specification for Orienteering Maps, Trail Orienteering Technical Guidelines, Principles for Course Planning, Leibnitz Convention and IOF Control Descriptions. - 2.10 The IOF Council may on occasion allow deviations from these rules and norms.
+Requests for permission to deviate from them shall be sent to the IOF Office at least 6 months prior to the event. - 2.11 The IOF Guidelines should be followed.
+Significant deviations require the consent of the IOF Event Adviser. - ROC 2.12 The specific rules for Regional Championships are in Appendix 5.